What We Work For

 To capture the power building story, we are engaging key stakeholders across the initiative: BHC youth and adult residents, foundation staff and board members, and state-wide advocates to document and synthesize key learning about how communities that have been marginalized build and exercise power to advance health equity.

-- Developing three “targeted studies” on topics of high importance for the next phase of TCE’s work: the role of the foundation in power building; site intentions to sustain and evolve the power gains they have made; and what are the key ingredients to effectively connecting state advocacy and community power.
+We are currently developing three “targeted studies” on topics of high importance for the next phase of TCE’s work: the role of the foundation in power building; what is needed to sustain and evolve the power gains sites have achieved; and what are the key ingredients to effectively connecting state advocacy and community power.